thegrumpys/odop/docs/Help/settingValues.md

 The ODOP View menu provides access to various "Views".
 Each view is just a different way of looking at the current state of the [mathematical model](terminology#mathModel).
-All ODOP [design types](terminology#designTypes) provide an "Advanced View" that permits input of values and provides access to all features.
+All ODOP [design types](terminology#designTypes) provide an "[Advanced View](menus#ViewAdvanced)" that permits input of values and provides access to all features.
-The ODOP spring design types also provide output-only "reports" and a simplified spring design specific "Calculator View" that accepts inputs.
+The ODOP spring design types also provide output-only "[Reports](menus#ViewReports)" and a simplified spring design specific "[Calculator View](menus#ViewCalculator)" that accepts inputs.

 User inputs to Advanced View And Calculator View operate similiarly.